chd63/cs386-a2.2/team.md

 # Charles add personal info
 # Xavier  add personal info
 # Riley add personal info
-I like to read and play video games :D
+I like to read and play video , and my dog is cool